Teams Calls

 Contacts

-To add a new contact to your list, click Add contact at the top of your list to get started.
+To add a new contact to your list, start from your Calls interface:

 Manage Notifications